 Customers are expecting immediate access to services and products from anywhere and at any time.
-So we need to focus on the overall customer journey map that takes place within the product itself.
-Starting from when a customer logs in until they quit using the product or service.
-Therefore accessibility, personalization, speed, simplicity, and every other process that occurs within the digital wall of a product, is paramount for great in-product experience.
+So businesses need to focus on the overall customer journey map that takes place within the product itself.

-What all you need to understand in order to apply Product Experience Management?
+What all you need to understand to apply Product Experience Management?

 Who is in control of the product experience design?

 The core product functionality, user experience, and design are created and owned by the product engineering and design teams.
-But to create a unique customer centric product user experience, you need clear and defined alignment across all product, sales, marketing, and customer success departments.
+But to create a unique customer-centric product user experience, you need clear and defined alignment across the product, sales, marketing, and customer success departments.

-Product: The product engineering and design department, manages a product development strategy and vision.
+The product engineering and design department manage a product development strategy and vision.
 And they are in charge of creating strategies to drive feature adoption as well.

-And what are the characteristics of a product that achieves a great in-product experience?
+And what are the characteristics of a product that help achieve a great product experience?

 Your product or service must be fit for purpose, where its key features should achieve a certain product goal.
 And it should address a single and very specific user persona, without overwhelming them with a bunch of unnecessary features.

 And to attain that, you must know your customer.
-Because if you don’t, then there is no point in designing a product experience.
+Because if you don’t, then you won’t be successful in offering a great product experience.